 Squamous cell carcinomas begin as malignancies of living epidermal cells which grow and invade into the deeper layers of the skin.
 They usually begin as an actinic keratosis and progress over many years.
 Although most actinic keratoses do not eventuate into squamous cell cancers, if one has a great many of them and they continue to receive sufficient ultraviolet irradiation producing sufficient mutational events, it is extremely likely that a squamous cell carcinoma will develop.
 They appear as thick, keratotic bumps on sun-exposed skin which continue to enlarge.
 They do not commonly spread to distant sites, but larger lesions can do this.

 So called "Bowen's disease" lesions are simply squamous cell carcinomas that have not as yet penetrated into the deeper layers of the skin.
 They involve the entire thickness of the most superficial living layer of the epidermis as opposed to actinic keratoses which involve the upper half of the epidermis.
 They seem to be a stage in the progression of an actinic keratosis to an invasive squamous cell carcinoma.

 Basal Cell Carcinoma

-Who Gets Skin Cancer, and Why?
+Who Is At Risk for Skin Cancer and Why?

-Reduce Your Risk of Skin Cancer
+Reduce Your Skin Cancer Risk

 More Reading on Skin Cancer